 Leaving Latacumba, I took a bus to Ambato where I had to stay the night at a dive near the bus station to catch a morning bus on to Guaranda.
 Was a bit of excitement as the passengers were outraged at more recent fare hikes.
 Normally one wouldn’t concern themselves over gringos getting over-charged but the locals protested in solidarity when they took what they deemed to be too much of my money.
 Guaranda, Ecuador was a pretty place but I wasn’t used to the altitude.
 We passed close to the highest peak in Ecuador.
 Read that it should be the farthest point on earth from the equator, the bulge of the equator more than making up for the additional altitude of Everest.
 The area was amazing though, such intense cultivation on such steep, high slopes but I found the people rather unfriendly when I tried to take photos.
 The hotel I had was loud with guys yelling around till all hours of the night both in the street and in the room next to me.
 To top it off I must have eaten something bad because I came down with lots of stinky gas but luckily no diarrhea.
 The sky was clear for a while in the early morning given a nice view of the peaks but I was happy to return to Baños to hang out and relax a few days before going to Cuenca.

 It was pouring rain on the way to Cuenca and we passed villages, which looked half flooded.
 The city itself looked nice except for the abundance of mud.
 On the one hand, I ran into a couple of very shady characters in Cuenca, on the other, there was a very large police presence and I saw one group of police with Uzis kicking what I assume was a thief.
 In Cuenca I went to the movies, seeing a martial arts double feature but basically felt bored.
+Anyway, I took a lot of photos in Cuenca, again in markets.
+The first images are of the Cathedral of the Immaculate Conception with its beautiful 3 blue domes.
+There is actually another older cathedral across from it on the other side.
+A notable church was the San Francisco church on the similarly named plaza.
 I then decided to travel on towards Peru.
 I hadn’t originally planned to go but kept meeting travelers coming from there saying how great it was and that the Shining Path insurgency had been brought under control and tourists were now welcome there.
 I got frustrated that I wasted lots of time trying to get some Peruvian money, often after waiting in a line having been told it would be possible.
 Seems they neither wanted to change travelers’ checks nor sell Peruvian money, something to do with the strained relationship between the 2 countries which contested the demarcation of some of their shared border.

 Loja & Macará